Food and Journeys®

 All the ingredients you need to make German goulash soup at home.

-• Stock – I always use beef stock for preparing gulaschsuppe.
+• Stock – I always use beef stock when preparing gulaschsuppe, as it complements the other key ingredients.

-• Potatoes – rinsed, peeled, and chopped into small cubes.
+• Potatoes – rinsed, peeled, and chopped into small cubes for even cooking.

-• White wine vinegar – you need this to balance the base flavors of your goulash soup and to give it some more ‘zing.’
+• White wine vinegar – helps balance the base flavors in goulash soup, providing a touch of acidity and freshness — more ‘zing.’

-• Spices and seasoning – Hungarian sweet paprika, caraway seeds, dried marjoram, salt, and ground black pepper; all the seasoning and spices you need for making a delicious bowl of goulash soup.
+• Spices and seasoning – Hungarian sweet paprika, caraway seeds, dried marjoram, salt, and ground black pepper for an authentic taste.

 A ladle of gulaschsuppe, ready for transferring into a bowl for serving.